 A.R.S. § 33-1343(A) states in part that “the tenant shall not unreasonably withhold consent to the landlord to enter into the dwelling unit in order to inspect the premises, make necessary or agreed repairs, decorations, alterations or improvements…” or show the property to potential buyers.
 If the tenant won’t allow you to enter the property, it is grounds for eviction.See A.R.S. § 33-1343(A)

-Per, A.R.S. § 33-1343(C) a landlord may enter the dwelling unit without consent of the tenant in case of emergency.
-So, for example, if there is smoke billowing out of the windows or water is pouring out from under the doors, a landlord does not have to provide a 48-hour notice before entering.
+Per, A.R.S. § 33-1343(C) an Arizona landlord may enter the rental property without delivering a 48 hour notice in the case of emergency.
+For example, if there is smoke billowing from the windows or water is pouring out from under the doors, an Arizona landlord does not have to provide a 48 hour notice before entering.

-Don’t use the ability to enter the property as a way of harassing or intimidating a tenant.
+Arizona landlords cannot use ability to enter the property as a way of harassing or intimidating a tenant.
 According to A.R.S. § 33-1343(D) “the landlord shall not abuse the right to access or use it to harass the tenant.”
 One of the most common defenses a tenant brings up in court is that their landlord was harassing them.
 Avoid anything that even resembles harassment so your tenant can’t use that as a defense if you end up having to evict them.

 Arizona law requires that landlords give tenants at least a 48 hour notice prior to entering the property.
-However, what options do you have if the landlord just enters into the property?
-The Arizona Landlord Tenant Act addresses this exact issue.
+However, what options do tenants have if their landlord just enters the rental property without proper notice?
+The Arizona Residential Landlord Tenant Act addresses this exact issue.
 A.R.S. § 33-1376(B) states:

 “If the landlord makes an unlawful entry or a lawful entry in an unreasonable manner or makes repeated demands for entry otherwise lawful but which have the effect of unreasonably harassing the tenant, the tenant may obtain injunctive relief to prevent the recurrence of the conduct or terminate the rental agreement.
 In either case, the tenant may recover actual damages not less than an amount equal to one month’s rent.”

-- Obtain injunctive relief- This is a fancy way of saying of getting an Injunction Against Harassment or Restraining Order against the landlord.
+- Obtain Injunctive Relief– This is a fancy way of saying the Arizona tenant must obtain an Injunction Against Harassment or Restraining Order against the landlord.
 With either of these tools you will have the backing of the court to stop the harassment.

-- Terminate the Rental Agreement- Regardless of how much or how little time is left on your lease if your landlord has entered your house without your permission then you can cancel your lease.
+- Terminate the Rental Agreement– Regardless of how much or how little time is left on your lease, if your Arizona landlord has repeatedly entered the rental property without giving you a 48 hour notice then a tenant may have the right to cancel the lease.

 Monetary Damages Against Trespassing Landlord

-The second part of A.R.S. § 33-1376(B) requires the landlord to pay the tenant a “fine” equal to one month’s rent.
-So for example, if your rent is $1,500 per month then you would be able to recover $1,500 from the landlord.
+The second part of A.R.S. § 33-1376(B) requires an Arizona landlord to pay the tenant a “fine” equal to one month’s rent for trespassing without a 48 hour notice.
+So for example, if rent is $1,500 per month then a court could require the Arizona landlord pay $1,500 to the tenant.

-If you have questions regarding a 48 hour notices to enter rental properties then call the Dunaway Law Group at: email@example.com or call: 480-389-6529.
+If you are an Arizona landlord and have questions about 48 hour notices then contact the Dunaway Law Group at 480-389-6529 or message us HERE.